japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 ### tableRelationCache

-tableRelationCache is a cache of fully-qualified table names to link:spark-sql-LogicalPlan.adoc[table relation plans] (i.e. `LogicalPlan`).
+tableRelationCache is a cache of fully-qualified table names to spark-sql-LogicalPlan.md[table relation plans] (i.e. `LogicalPlan`).

 Used when `SessionCatalog` <<refreshTable, refreshes a table>>